 - TravelCenters of America in an action alleging a horizontal and vertical group boycott in connection with the provision of fuel card services to trucking companies

-- IASIS Healthcare Corporation in multi-defendant class action litigation alleging a conspiracy to set prices paid for temporary nursing services
+- Salt Lake Regional Medical Center, Steward Healthcare (as successor to IASIS Healthcare Corporation) and others in a multi-defendant class action litigation alleging a conspiracy to set prices paid for temporary nursing services

 - Lloyd’s of London in multiple antitrust class actions alleging that contingent commission arrangements among insurers and brokers unlawfully allocated customers